i2b2-omop/i2o-transform/README.md

     6. From your new OMOP database, run the OMOPLoader.sql script to load the stored procedures.
     8. Run the run.sql script to transform your data.

-#### i2b2 side
-5. From your i2b2 database: Download, install, and map your i2b2 data to v3.1 or later of the [ARCH Ontology](https://github.com/ARCH-commons/arch-ontology/blob/master/Documentation/INSTALL.md)
-    1. You must run [PreparePCORnetOntology](https://github.com/i2b2-omop/i2o-transform/blob/covid_dev/MSSQL/preparePCORnetOntology.sql) one time to add the custom columns required to the ontology.
-You will need to run this again if you change your i2b2 ontology.
-    2. If you have an alternate lab ontology, also load this ontology in your i2b2 database, with an extra column i_stdcode for LOINC codes and i_stddomain with the entry 'LOINC' for every row that should be transformed.
-(The ARCH ontology can serve as an example, if you've run the previous step.)

 ### Each time you want to transform your data:
 1. From your OMOP database, execute the run script in the [MSSQL directory of our GitHub](https://github.com/ARCH-commons/i2o-transform/tree/master/MSSQL) to transform your data.
 You can skip the OMOPPrep line if your i2b2 data has not changed since the last run.